geom_abline, geom_hline and geom_vlineggplot(data = mtcars) +

 facet_grid(am~.)

-• geom_col uses stat_identity by default.
-You will need to provide the y mapping.
+geom_bar and geom_colgeom_bar uses stat_count to calculate the y values by default.geom_col uses stat_identity by default.
+You will need to provide the y mapping.ggplot(data = mpg) +

 geom_bar(mapping = aes(x=class, fill=factor(cyl)),